boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/django.md

     </tbody>
     </table>

- 3. You can get your Embed Secret key from the administrator setting section.
-Please refer to this [link](/site-administration/embed-settings/) for more details.
+ 3. You can obtain your Embed Secret key from the administrator setting section.
+Please refer to this [link](/site-administration/embed-settings/) for further details.

- 4. Run your Django application.
+ 4. Please run your Django application.

 ## How this sample works

- 1. Based on the provided embed details with the dashboard, authorize the server URL by calling the get embed details function `(views.py/get_embed_details)` call with the provided `EmbedProperties` values
+ 1. To authorize the server URL, use the provided embed details from the dashboard and call the `get_embed_details` function `(views.py/get_embed_details)` with the provided values of `EmbedProperties`.

-    Learn more about authorize server [here](/security-configuration/authorize-server/)
+    Learn more about authorize server [here](/security-configuration/authorize-server/).

     ![Authorize Server URL](/static/assets/javascript/sample/images/django-api.png)
     ![Get Embed Details](/static/assets/javascript/sample/images/django-authorize.png)

-    > **NOTE:** Remove the CSRF Token from the headers, if your application does not have CSRF middleware `(django.middleware.csrf.CsrfViewMiddleware)`.
+    > **NOTE:** Remove the CSRF Token from the headers if your application does not have the CSRF middleware `(django.middleware.csrf.CsrfViewMiddleware)`.

     ![CSRF Token](/static/assets/javascript/sample/images/django_csrf_token.png)

- 2. In the above authorization, generate the SignatureUrl using the provided EmbedSecret key and validate embed details in Bold BI.
-Once details are validated, the dashboard starts to render.
+ 2. In the authorization mentioned above, generate the SignatureUrl using the provided EmbedSecret key and validate the embed details in Bold BI.
+Once the details are validated, the dashboard starts to render.

- 3. In the `models.py`, change the dashboard Id of the respective dashboard that you want to embed.
+ 3. In the `models.py`, change the dashboard ID of the respective dashboard that you want to embed.
     ![Set Dashboard Id](/static/assets/javascript/sample/images/django-props.png)